 sudo apt-get install libao-dev avahi-utils libavahi-compat-libdnssd-dev libva-dev youtube-dl

-Then, if the previous command reports no errors, update YouTube:
+Then, if the previous command reports no errors, update YouTube (note: the dash before update in the following command is a double dash):

 sudo youtube-dl –update